 Roles and Responsibilities

 The first page of your cheat sheet should clearly outline the roles and obligations within a SAFe environment.
 From the Product Owner to the Release Train Engineer, everyone should know their parts.
-This clarity prevents the all-too-common project pitfall where everyone thinks someone else is handling the task.
+This clarity prevents the all-too-common project pitfall where everyone assumes someone else is handling the task.

 PI Planning